Prozilla/Funky-Food-Factory/README.md

 ## Download

 1. Go to https://github.com/Prozilla/Funky-Factories/blob/main/build/FunkyFactories.jar and download the executable jar file.
-2. If you don't already have JRE, go to https://www.oracle.com/java/technologies/downloads/ and click download.
+2. If you don't already have JRE, go to https://www.oracle.com/java/technologies/downloads/ and click download on the latest version.
 3. Finally, simple open the jar file and the game should launch in a new window.

 ## To do: